-Molly Bobek, a Senior Research Associate here at The National Center on Addiction and Substance Abuse (CASA) and a licensed therapist who specializes in family therapy, provides some suggestions for what parents can do when it comes to this difficult situation and explains her approach to helping families concerned about their teen’s substance use.
+Molly Bobek, a Senior Research Associate here at Center on Addiction and a licensed therapist who specializes in family therapy, provides some suggestions for what parents can do when it comes to this difficult situation and explains her approach to helping families concerned about their teen’s substance use.

 As addiction to opioids is ravaging our country, parents and community groups continue to ask us what they can do to prevent addiction in their families and community.
 In response to these questions, we’ve developed a list of things you can do to help prevent and/or stop addiction, especially among adolescents.